QubitPi/management-blogs/_posts/2021-12-15-db-evolution.md

 Step 12.
 To complete the schema changes, they drop the Customer.Balance column and then rerun all tests and fix anything as necessary

-### Multi-Application Database Environments

-This situation is more difficult because the individual applications have new releases deployed at different times over the next year and a half.
-To implement this database refactoring, you do the same sort of work that you did for the single-application database environment, except that you **do not delete the Customer.Balance column right away**.
-Instead, you run both columns in parallel during a "transition period" of at least 1.5 years to give the development teams time to update and redeploy all of their applications.
-It is very important to add two triggers, **SynchronizeCustomerBalance** and **SynchronizeAccountBalance**, which are run in production during the transition period to keep the two columns in sync.

-After the transition period, you remove the original column plus the trigger(s), resulting in the final database schema.
-You remove these things only after sufficient testing to ensure that it is safe to do so.
-At this point, your refactoring is complete.